Former Ladies of the Supremes: Early years (1976–1986)

-In 1976, it was rumored in Jet magazine that former Supremes Jean Terrell and Cindy Birdsong had contacted Florence Ballard to form a new singing group, however Ballard's death in February of that year quickly cancelled their plan.
+In 1976, it was rumored in Jet magazine that former Supremes Jean Terrell and Cindy Birdsong had contacted Florence Ballard to form a new singing group.
+However, Ballard's death in February of that year quickly cancelled their plan.

-In 1985, eight years after the group officially broke up in 1977, Scherrie Payne was signed to SuperStar International Records, a Los Angeles based record company.
+In 1985, eight years after the group officially broke up in 1977, Scherrie Payne was signed to SuperStar International Records, a Los Angeles-based record company.
 Her then-partner, Ronnie Phillips, approached her with the idea of reforming the Supremes, to which she agreed, and asked Birdsong and Mary Wilson to join the new Supremes group.
 Wilson declined, continuing her solo career, while Birdsong agreed and persuaded Terrell to join.
-At this time, Wilson was involved in a lawsuit due rights of the Supremes name, and won the lawsuit in 1987 to use the name.
+At this time, Wilson was involved in a lawsuit regarding the rights of the Supremes name.
+She won the lawsuit in 1987 to use the name.

 Due to contractual difficulties over the ownership of the name, Payne, Birdsong, and Terrell decided to create a spinoff group of the Supremes using the abbreviation "FLOS", for the pseudonym "Former Ladies of the Supremes".
-As the group started to take off, Birdsong was offered a contract at Hi-Hat Records, and left for a solo career of her own.
-In her place, former member Supreme, Lynda Laurence, joined the lineup, replacing Cindy just as she did in 1972.
+As the group started to take off, Birdsong was offered a contract at Hi-Hat Records, and left for a solo career.
+In her place, former member Supreme Lynda Laurence joined the lineup, replacing Cindy just as she had in 1972.

-Early beginnings (1986-1993)
+Early beginnings (1986–1993)

 The newly formed lineup of Payne, Terrell, and Laurence released the song "We're Back" for SuperStar International Records.
-However since SuperStar International Records did not have national distribution, the song failed to chart and the label soon folded afterwards.
+However, since SuperStar did not have national distribution, the song failed to chart, and the label soon folded.
 The group began to perform and tour, making their debut performance at the Wilshire Ebell Theatre in Los Angeles in 1987.

 By 1989, Rick Gianatos brought the group to Motorcity Records, a record label owned by Ian Levine.
-At the label, they recorded covers of the Supremes biggest hits, as well and other songs such as "Crazy 'bout the Guy", "I Want to Be Loved", and "Hit and Miss".
+There, they recorded covers of the Supremes' biggest hits, as well and other songs such as "Crazy 'bout the Guy", "I Want to Be Loved", and "Hit and Miss".
 This would continue until Motorcity folded.